coderschool/react-week1-instaclone/instructions.md

   ```

 ## Milestone 5: Link API call

+We're going to link the API call into our data so that we're displaying real data from Instagram.

 - Distinguish between containers and display components

 - Create a container component InstaContainer.js and rewire state